Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 Planning for the health and safety of your team as you return to your physical on-site workspace.

 Full Return to the Office

 A study conducted by Envoy surveyed 1000 full and part-time employees in the US; the results showed that 73% of respondents were worried about returning to the office.
 Companies are taking these concerns seriously, and for good reason: the study also found that over half of people would consider leaving their job if their employer didn’t prioritize their safety.
-Getting the best work from your people now requires additional focus to ensure the health and safety of all those present in the office.
+Getting the best work from your people now requires additional focus to ensure the health and safety of all your employees using on-site workspaces.

-For those surveyed, the top three concerns about the physical workspace were concern over others coming to work sick, an overcrowded workspace, and proper ventilation.
-While Zoom has traditionally been focused on virtual collaboration, we’re rapidly expanding our product portfolio to help businesses like yours tackle these challenges and get back to work safely.
+For those surveyed, the top three concerns about on-site workspaces were concern over others coming to work sick, an overcrowded workspace, and proper ventilation.
+While Zoom has traditionally been focused on virtual collaboration, we’re rapidly expanding our product portfolio to help businesses like yours tackle these challenges and get back to in-house work safely.